 The Agricultural Business Management minor (27) is available to students outside the AREC Department.
 Business Administration majors planning to minor in Agricultural Business Management must see both a business and an AREC advisor to discuss certain course restrictions in the minor.
 Business majors must choose alternate AREC courses to replace the credits that are also in the BA major.

-Each minor in the Agricultural and Resource Economics (AREC) Department is created to provide students within and outside the discipline the opportunity to study a secondary area.
+Each minor in the Applied Economics Department is created to provide students within and outside the discipline the opportunity to study a secondary area.
 Each minor requires 27 credits of course work in addition to the student's major.
 At least 12 of the 27 credits must be upper division.
 No credits counted toward the minor can be courses also counted toward the student's major.

 Agricultural Business Management (ABM) majors may not elect to complete an Agricultural Business Management.
 Environmental Economics and Policy (EEP) majors may not elect to complete a Resource Economics or Natural Resource and Environmental Law and Policy minor.